 - user:jane@example.com

-The policyData property accepts a complete IAM policy document, typically retrieved from gcp.organizations.getIAMPolicy.
-ScopeIamPolicy is fully authoritative: it replaces the entire IAM policy for the scope.
-You cannot use ScopeIamPolicy with ScopeIamBinding or ScopeIamMember; they will conflict over policy ownership.
+The policyData property accepts output from getIAMPolicy, which defines all role bindings in a single structure.
+ScopeIamPolicy is fully authoritative: it replaces the entire IAM policy for the scope, removing any grants not defined in the policy data.
+This approach cannot be combined with ScopeIamBinding or ScopeIamMember, as they would conflict over policy ownership.

 Beyond these examples

-These snippets focus on specific IAM management features: single-member grants (ScopeIamMember), role-level member lists (ScopeIamBinding), and complete policy replacement (ScopeIamPolicy).
+These snippets focus on specific IAM management patterns: single-member grants, role-level member lists, and complete policy replacement.
 They’re intentionally minimal rather than full access control configurations.

 To keep things focused, common IAM patterns are omitted, including: